 Some of you might recognize the show on Animal Planet called Pit Bulls and Parolees.
 If you aren’t familiar with it, the show follows a pit bull rescue named Villalobos, which hires prison parolees, and they rescue pit bulls.
 These dogs can be in bad situations, running in the streets, found locked in vehicles, you get the point.

-In this one episode, Villalobos rescued a pit bull they named Roxy.
+In this one episode, Villalobos rescued a pit bull named Roxy.
 Roxy was very aggressive and was virtually un-adoptable.
 Roxy was really what you would picture as the stereotypical aggressive pit bull trying to attack humans.
 One day, Roxy’s previous owner contacted Villalobos saying she had lost Roxy and would like her back.
 The rescue was hesitant but agreed.
 Below is the video clip of Roxy meeting her previous owner.

 Unfortunately what you don’t see in the video is how unhappy, aggressive, and uncontrollable Roxy was before seeing her owner.
 But, this video truly sums up the amount of love, loyalty, and devotion these pit bulls have to their owners.